atiradocc/custom-compliance-demo/README.md

 All parameters are mandatory:

-- region: Specifies the Cloud One service region (us-1, in-1, gb-1, jp-1, de-1, au-1, ca-1, sg-1, trend-us-1).
+- `region`: Specifies the Cloud One service region (us-1, in-1, gb-1, jp-1, de-1, au-1, ca-1, sg-1, trend-us-1).

-- apiKey: Requires a Cloud One API Key with administration rights
+- `apiKey`: Requires a Cloud One API Key with administration rights

-- customStandardFilename: Specifies the filename of the custom compliance standard
+- `customStandardFilename`: Specifies the filename of the custom compliance standard

 Additional help can be obtained by using the help switches `-h`, `--h` or `help`: